-- 75 per cent said that signs and symptoms of recurrent ovarian cancer were not discussed with them. - 74 per cent would have liked support coping with fear of recurrence.
+- 72 per cent reported needing support coping with fear of recurrence. - 50 per cent said signs and symptoms of recurrent ovarian cancer were not discussed with them at the end of their cancer treatment.

 Recommendation

 Those with a recurrence should have the same support as first line treatment and all those who have had first line treatment should have signs of recurrence discussed with them.